 As with all functions, malfunction is possible.
 Some might call it, "pathology".

-In this case, one possible pathology is to have memory habitually turned on and running the show.
+In this case, one possible pathology is to have memory habitually turned on, subconsciously, and subconsciously "running the show" (vs. turned on, consciously, and consciously being used to "run the show").
 This "running the show" shows up as certain "arousal states".
 "Arousal states" are behaviors, learned attitudes, chronic moods, all being departures from rest.
 "Memory playback" is stuck in the "PLAY" position.
 In academics, this state is cultivated; ERASE MEMORY is virtually unknown.

 Chronic departure from rest leads to two effects: